dantetam/firefox-yt-music-dl/README.md

 Put your Firefox bookmarks .json file path into the variable `chosenBookmarkFileName`.
 Run the program.
 The program will never download files that are already present in the folders `output` and `ignore`.

+TODO: Download music from history (.sqlite) files, architect this project better for that (and maybe other browsers).
+Use sites that meet the music criteria that have been visited at least five times.

 Tech Details
 -----------------